cjoster/certtools/workshop/CH01-openssl/README.md

 # OpenSSL

-OpenSSL is the swis-army-knife of cryptographic systems.
-Each it has a modular sub-command mechanism where by you specify the subcommand immediately after the `openssl` command.
+OpenSSL is the Swiss-army-knife of cryptographic systems.
+Each it has a modular sub-command mechanism where by you specify the sub-command immediately after the `openssl` command.

 ## Useful OpenSSL modules